XRP and Ethereum Classic Rise 10% Amid Slight Market Decline - NewsBreak

 XRP and Ethereum Classic Rise 10% Amid Slight Market Decline

-Altcoins are rising.
-Image: Shutterstock.
 XRP and Ethereum Classic both blew up 10% today, despite a 0.52% drop in the global market capitalization of cryptocurrencies.
 XRP commands $59.13 billion of crypto’s $2.10 trillion global market cap, making it the seventh-largest cryptocurrency, according to data aggregator Nomics.
 It trades at a price of $1.27, having blown up 10.19% overnight.
-It peaked at $1.32 on Sunday, its highest price since May.decrypt.co
+It peaked at $1.32 on Sunday, its highest price since May.cryptocoingossip.com

 Comments / 0